angular/angular/aio/content/tutorial/toh-pt4.md

 <code-example header="src/app/hero.service.ts (import MessageService)" path="toh-pt4/src/app/hero.service.ts" region="import-message-service"></code-example>

-Modify the constructor with a parameter that declares a private `messageService` property.
+Edit the constructor with a parameter that declares a private `messageService` property.
-Angular will inject the singleton `MessageService` into that property when it creates the `HeroService`.
+Angular injects the singleton `MessageService` into that property when it creates the `HeroService`.

 <code-example header="src/app/hero.service.ts" path="toh-pt4/src/app/hero.service.ts" region="ctor"></code-example>

 <div class="alert is-helpful">

-This is a typical "*service-in-service*" scenario:
-You inject the `MessageService` into the `HeroService` which is injected into the `HeroesComponent`.
+This is an example of a typical *service-in-service* scenario in which you inject the `MessageService` into the `HeroService` which is injected into the `HeroesComponent`.

 </div>

 ### Send a message from `HeroService`

-Modify the `getHeroes()` method to send a message when the heroes are fetched.
+Edit the `getHeroes()` method to send a message when the heroes are fetched.

 <code-example header="src/app/hero.service.ts" path="toh-pt4/src/app/hero.service.ts" region="getHeroes"></code-example>